awyz/awyz.github.io/essays/lookma.md

   - Coding standards
 ---

 Coding standards.
 Who needs them, right?
-All they do is waste time and give programmer’s a headache.
+All they do is waste time and give programmers a headache.

 <b><center>Wrong.</center></b>